Ana Thu Nguyen: Early life and education

 Nguyen was born to Vietnamese parents in a refugee camp in Indonesia.
 Her family were granted asylum to Australia when she was an infant, and Nguyen was raised in Sydney.
 Nguyen completed a double degree in law and commerce at the University of Sydney.

 Career

 After graduating from the University of Sydney, Nguyen worked as a consultant.
 After several years, Nguyen decided to quit consulting and pursue her lifelong dream of acting.

 Nguyen made her film debut in 2022, portraying the character Lollypop in the film The Spy Who Never Dies.
 In 2023, Nguyen portrayed Rose, an executive assistant, in the Paramount+ Australian television program One Night.
 She also appeared in the Australian action drama film Suka, and starred in Dan Widdowson's film Get Free.
-Additionally, it was announced that Nguyen was cast as Sindel in the upcoming Warner Bros.
-Pictures film Mortal Kombat 2.
+Additionally, it was announced that Nguyen was cast as Sindel in the Warner Bros.
+Pictures film Mortal Kombat II (2026).

 Nguyen was cast in Australian director Luke Sparke's film Primitive War, alongside Jeremy Piven, Ryan Kwanten and Tricia Helfer.